dump247/aws-mock-metadata/README.md

 until they expire and the user is prompted again to provide an updated token.

+# Installation

+Currently only works on OSX, but should be trivial to make it work on other platforms.

+This should be changed to run as a launchd daemon at some point.

+1. Clone the repo
+2. Run `macos-server`
+  * Prompts for password to setup an IP alias and firewall forwarding rule

 # Mock Endpoints

 The following EC2 metadata service endpoints are implemented.